microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 2. Docker, which can be downloaded [here](https://www.docker.com/products/docker).
 Additionally, you will need to have a [DockerHub](https://hub.docker.com/) account in order to publish the Docker images that will be created in the walkthrough.

-3. Azure CLI 2.0 preview, which provides installation instructions [here](https://github.com/Azure/azure-cli#installation).
+3. Azure CLI 2.0 nightly, which provides installation instructions [here](https://github.com/Azure/azure-cli#nightly-builds).
 Additionally, you will need an Azure account, and be logged in with the Azure CLI by running `az login` and following the interactive login.

 4. Yarn, which provides installation instructions [here](https://yarnpkg.com/en/docs/install).
 This isn't technically required, however, it's used in place of the NPM client below.
 I'd recommend it!